A new interview with me, if you’re interested to know what I think about everything photography related and even further.

 Light is everything.
 My photography would simply not exist without it.
 So, that’s how important it is.

 But light can be both captured and created.
 Since my kind of photography is not only based on capturing the moment, but mostly on capturing a base for my future creation, I know that I can influence the results in a great measure.
 Quite a few of my photos have been taken under much less than ideal conditions as you can’t always have all the ingredients together and, while I agree that one should keep shooting a scene till it obtains the best result, I most of the times don’t have the luxury to revisit a lot of the places I photograph, time being the biggest hindrance here.
 So I have to work with what I have.
 But that doesn’t really scare me, on the contrary, the more limitations one has the most inventive they have to be in order to overcome them.
 And one of the limitations can be bad light.
-What I think is that once your image is good compositionally and smart as a subject, you can always help the bad light in a considerable measure in post processing.
+What I think is that once your image is good compositionally and smart as a subject, you can always help the bad light in a considerable measure in post-processing.

-For long exposure, especially for seascapes, I prefer low light, stormy weather, low clouds, a moody day that adds mystery to the scene, sun filtered by the clouds, especially if this happens around sunset (I’m not really the sunrise type, more probable will I catch it by not sleeping at all, than by waking up for it).
+For long exposure, especially for seascapes, I prefer low light, stormy weather, low clouds, a moody day that adds mystery to the scene, sun filtered by the clouds, especially if this happens around sunset (I’m not really the sunrise type, more probably will I catch it by not sleeping at all, than by waking up for it).
 In architectural LE, I don’t chase as much the light as I chase the clouds.
 I architecture’s case I do need the sun and of course I need the clouds, but in a different combination than for a seascape/landscape.
 I need the sun to be bright and the clouds not too many so they can have definition against the blue sky and contrast with it, I prefer the clouds to be fast, which I don’t care so much in seascapes, and I also don’t mind shooting at any hour of the day, all that counts as for the time of day is how the shadows behave and how they are cast on my subject.

 There is a strong design element in your compositions – an awareness of geometry, graphic design and negative space.
 Do you agree?
 How would you sum up your approach to composition?
 How has it been influenced by your experience as an architect?

-Design is part of my life.
-I’m used to think of the world in lines and shapes and volumes and nothing can make me more happy than seeing beautiful harmonious combinations of these things around me.
-From the time I was a kid I remember myself with a pencil in my hand (later on I fell in love with fountain pens and switched to them and now I’m using the same fountain pen for more than 15 years).
+The design is part of my life.
+I’m used to thinking of the world in lines and shapes and volumes and nothing can make me happier than seeing beautiful harmonious combinations of these things around me.
+From the time I was a kid, I remember myself with a pencil in my hand (later on I fell in love with fountain pens and switched to them and now I’m using the same fountain pen for more than 15 years).
 I was always trying to play with lines and shapes, combining them and being amazed at what one can get by even just playing.
 This translates in the way I see the world and obviously in how I design and how I approach photography.
 I consider a good composition as the first and most important step in any kind of visual creation, be it design, drawing, painting, photography or any other visual installation.
 Nothing can be more pleasing than seeing a harmonious mix of shapes, volumes, textures and negative space.
-No mater how beautiful the light is or how masterfully one processes a photograph, if the image is not harmonious to begin with, the result will be doubtful.
-The eye knows exactly what it wants, it’s so well trained after thousand of years of watching harmonious combinations in nature, so it can’t be fooled by a less than perfect composition.
+No matter how beautiful the light is or how masterfully one processes a photograph, if the image is not harmonious to begin with, the result will be doubtful.
+The eye knows exactly what it wants, it’s so well trained after thousands of years of watching harmonious combinations in nature, so it can’t be fooled by a less than perfect composition.
 I believe in this and I am seeing it around me every day.
 So this is the first thing I do with an image, try to reduce it to lines and shades and find the best way that these would work together, so my eyes can be happy when they see it.
 I’m probably influenced in doing this by my profession and the way I approach the shapes in that case, I always thought and saw it in practice, that creating a beautiful building starts with creating a harmonious first sketch of it.
-This is the base and this comprises inside the vision I have for the final result and the tools to attain it.
+This is the base and this comprises the vision I have for the final result and the tools to attain it.
 And this stands for both architecture and photography.”